Microsoft PowerToys: Utilities to customize Windows

 PowerToys release notes

 Inspired by the Windows 95 era PowerToys project, this reboot provides power users with ways to squeeze more efficiency out of the Windows shell and customize it for individual workflows.
-A great overview of the Windows 95 PowerToys can be found here.
+An overview of the original PowerToys can be found here: Using Windows 95 PowerToys.